selenasat/ci-cd-pipeline-template/README.md

 The linter should fail.
 To check the errors, scroll down to the Run Super-Linter section.

 Fix the errors and commit your Python file again.
-The lint code base job should succeed.
+The lint codebase job should succeed.

 ```python
 def hello():